oliverkuchies/folio/src/content/blog/overcoming-the-legacy-stack-blues.md

 But our team accomplished the unthinkable, and walked out the other end with completely renewed engineering minds.

-In this story ill share my experience, and the transformation that I saw in myself as we navigated through the legacy stack blues.
+In this story i'll share my experience, and the transformation that I saw in myself as we navigated through the legacy stack blues.

 As you read I would encourage you to think about whether you face some of these challenges in your workplace, and if you do, please be encouraged - you can overcome them!

 ## Defining The Legacy Stack Blues

 With a quick Google search of "legacy stack blues", I couldn't find one definition.